+In general, changes in the type, density, and design of new residential developments in Loudoun since the last plan update have leaned toward maximizing unit yield within existing regulations, both in number and size of units, to meet housing demand.
+Recent development trends include shorter lot depths, taller units, and reduced setbacks between the house and adjacent yards and street frontage resulting in larger structures on smaller lots with less space between the units.
+In addition, newer unit types have emerged, such as "two-over-two units" that increases unit yield on available land by stacking two-story townhomes above one another.
+The resulting neighborhoods have a more urban character than developments constructed 10 years ago.

-In general, changes in the type, density, and design of new developments in Loudoun since the last plan update have leaned toward maximizing the yield within existing regulations to meet rising demand, and to create a finer grained mix of uses within individual developments.
-This includes more four-story townhomes and slightly smaller lots that are 80 feet instead of 100 feet deep to accommodate more dwelling units.
-Developers will sometimes strategically request zoning a site to a mixed use district to be able to build higher density housing, and to provide amenities to residents not found in other neighborhoods in Loudoun.
-In some cases, existing neighborhoods are expanded, placing larger burdens on existing neighborhood amenities, such as parks and recreational centers, to serve new households.
+Mixed use districts are sometimes requested to build higher density housing, and to provide amenities to residents not found in other neighborhoods in Loudoun.
+In some cases, existing neighborhoods are expanded to include new residential units by developing nearby land or changing planned uses of vacant land, which can increase burdens on existing neighborhood amenities, such as parks and recreational centers, to serve new households.